M33rschaum/technical-writing-portfolio/publications/README.md

 <details>
 <summary><strong>Abstract</strong></summary>

-This paper introduces a web application for Retrieval-Augmented Generation (RAG), integrating vector-based document retrieval with large language models.
-It describes the system architecture, retrieval logic, and evaluation methods, with experiments comparing response accuracy under varying threshold values.
+The paper explores the implementation of Retrieval-Augmented Generation (RAG) technology with open-source large language models (LLMs).
+A dedicated web-based application, PaSSER, was developed, integrating Mistral:7b, Llama2:7b, and Orca2:7b models.
+The study evaluates LLM performance using METEOR, ROUGE, BLEU, perplexity, cosine similarity, Pearson correlation, and F1 score, particularly within the smart agriculture domain.
+Additionally, it examines hardware considerations, revealing that GPUs are essential for fast text generation.
+The paper also discusses blockchain integration for storing and managing assessment results, with future development focused on fine-tuning LLMs and further blockchain integration.
 </details>

 ---